 Yes, subject to our fraud monitoring and ATM limits, you may continue to use your magnetic stripe card outside the U.S. Please notify us in advance of traveling abroad to better ensure your legitimate foreign transactions are not declined.
 Magnetic stripe-only cards are still accepted outside the U.S. though some “unattended” kiosks (parking meters, gas station pumps) may take only chip cards.
 For foreign travel, we recommend that you consider having another method of payment available just in case.

-We take card security very seriously and have sophisticated fraud detection services in place:
+We take card security very seriously and have multiple fraud detection services available:

 - Mobile Card Fraud Alerts – You can receive near real-time alerts of potentially fraudulent card activity on your mobile device or by email.
 Enrollment is available through Online Banking.